-In addition to registering an emergency contact, students residing in on-campus housing have the option to identify confidentially an individual to be contacted by the university in the event the student is determined to be missing more than 24 hours.
-Students who wish to identify or change a confidential contact can do so at any point throughout the year by contacting Residential Life: Dr. Terry Russell, Evans Commons third floor, 636-949-4980 or trussell@lindenwood.edu, or making the update in their StarRez portal.
+In addition to registering an emergency contact, students residing in on-campus housing have the option to confidentially identify an individual to be contacted by the university in the event the student is determined to be missing more than 24 hours.
+Students who wish to identify or change a confidential contact can do so at any point throughout the year by contacting Residential Life: Ryan McDonnell, Evans Commons - 3010, 636-627-4312 or rmcdonnell@lindenwood.edu, or making the update in their StarRez portal.
 This information is confidential, accessible by authorized campus officials and law enforcement only, and will not be disclosed outside of a missing person investigation.